ayushflux/Visualizer-in-C/README.md

-# Raylib Math Function Plotter
+# Visualizer in C
+Using Raylib

 ## Supported Functions
 This program currently supports the following mathematical functions: